freedomofpress/securedrop/install_files/ansible-base/roles/signal-cli/meta/INSTRUCTIONS.md

 2- Set `signal_notifications: True`, `signal_cli_copy_config: False` and specify the values of `signal_number` and `signal_destination_number`
 3- If you already have a signal config for a number or if you are restoring from a backup, move it to `install_files/ansible-base`, set `signal_cli_copy_config: True` and go to step X
-4- Run the install script (`securedrop-admin install`) 5- If you have copied your signal config, you should be receiving signal messages Otherwise, please continue 6- If you have not run `securedrop-admin tailsconfig`, do it now 7- SSH into the monitor server (`ssh mon`)
+4- Run the install script (`securedrop-admin install`) 5- If you have copied your signal config, you should be already be receiving Signal messages.
+If you haven't copied the config or if this a new install, please continue
-8- sudo -u ossec bash -c 'signal-cli --config /etc/signal/data/ -u +15143121553 register -v' 9- sudo -u ossec bash -c 'signal-cli --config /etc/signal/data/ -u +15143121553 verify <NUMBER>' SCP the configuration back to you workstation for safeguarding purposes.
-Exercise great caution as the configuration file will contain encryption keys.
-10 -if you are in an ssh session `exit` until you are back in `/Persistent/securedrop` ssh -i ~/.vagrant.d/insecure_private_key vagrant@192.168.121.218 'sudo cat /etc/signal/data/+15143121553' > install_files/ansible-base/+15143121553

-12 - Run `securedrop-admin install` again if you would like to receive notifications
+6- If you have not run `securedrop-admin tailsconfig`, do it now 7- `securedrop-admin signal_register` and follow instructions 8- `securedrop-admin signal_backup` and follow instructions to backup the configuration to the admin workstation